-- capacity.
-If the family does not have a preferred interpreter, BPS must provide a qualified translator. - 5.2.4.3.
-The student and family may have an attorney and/or advocate present at the meeting.
-Before the meeting, BPS must provide the family with a list of available legal services vetted by the Mayor's Office of Immigrant Advancement. - 5.2.4.4.
-The Principal/Headmaster of the school where the incident took place, the Superintendent, and the Legal Advisor for the School Department must review the Student Report and the Legal Advisor for BPS must verify that at least one of the criteria in 5.1.1 is present.
-If the Legal Advisor finds that the incident did not meet the criteria in 5.1.1, they must place a note in the record attesting to this fact, and the Student Report may not be transmitted to the BPD or any entity outside of BPS. - 5.2.4.5.
-Students and families may amend a student's record by placing a note with information relating to any Student Report in which the student is named in the student's file. - 5.2.5.
-BPS personnel may not transmit to the BPD any student information, including but not limited to a Student Report, unless in response to a judicial warrant issued upon a finding of probable cause, as required under MGL c.
-269, sec.
-10(j) and MGL c.
-71, sec.
-37L, or as otherwise required by state or federal law.
-Nothing in this ordinance shall limit the ability of Boston Public Schools to release information as required by state or federal laws and regulations, or when the information directly pertains to exigent circumstances. - 5.3.
-Transparency and Communication - 5.3.1.
-Students, families, school administrators, teachers, and counselors must be made aware of this ordinance by including a copy of the ordinance in the Guide to Boston Public Schools. - 5.4.
-Community Information-Sharing Oversight Board - 5.4.1.
-A community oversight board shall be created to provide oversight regarding the implementation of Section 5 of this ordinance. - 5.4.2.
-The board shall be appointed by the Mayor and shall include at least one representative from each of the following groups: a student chosen by the Boston Student Advisory Council, a parent or guardian chosen by the Citywide Parent Council, a teacher chosen by the Boston Teachers Union, a local immigration advocate chosen by the Student Immigrant Movement, a civil rights advocate chosen by Lawyers for Civil Rights, and an immigration attorney familiar with the immigration consequences of criminal proceedings chosen by the Political Asylum/Immigration Representation Project.
+- f) Transparency and Communication - Students, families, school administrators, teachers, and counselors must be made aware of this ordinance by including a copy of the ordinance in the Guide to Boston Public Schools. - g) Community Information-Sharing Oversight Board - 1.
+A community oversight board shall be created to provide oversight regarding the implementation of Section 16-63.4 of this ordinance. - 2.
+The board must include at least one representative from each of the following groups: a student chosen by the Boston Student Advisory Council, a parent or guardian chosen by the Citywide Parent Council, a parent or guardian chosen by the Boston Special Education Parent Advisory Council, a representative chosen by the Code of Conduct Advisory Council, a representative of the District English Learner Advisory Committee, a teacher chosen by the Boston Teachers Union, a local immigration advocate chosen by the Student Immigrant Movement, a civil rights advocate chosen by Lawyers for Civil Rights, and an immigration attorney familiar with the immigration consequences of criminal proceedings chosen by the Political Asylum/Immigration Representation Project. - 3.
+The Superintendent shall report monthly to the board: - A) The number of Student Reports created, disaggregated by school; - B) The number of Student Reports shared with any outside entity, disaggregated by school and receiving entity; - C) The number of Student Reports reviewed by the Legal Advisor for the School Department that did not meet the criteria specified in Section 16-63.4a1, disaggregated by school, and including the date of each incident, a description of each incident, the race, ethnicity, gender, age, and grade level of each student who is named in the report, the location of the incident, and whether the report was transmitted to BPD or to any other outside entity. - D) The number of Student Reports written under Section 16-63.4a, disaggregated by school, including the date of the incident, a description of the incident including the justification for the creation of the report per Section 16-63.4a1, the type of report, the race, ethnicity, gender, age and grade of each student who is named in the report, the location of the incident, and whether the report was transmitted to BPD or to any other outside entities. - 4.
+The board will review the information provided under Section 16-63.4g3 and may request that School Police or District personnel respond to questions, either in writing or at a public meeting, relating to the information provided.

-- 5.4.3.
-The Superintendent shall report monthly to the board: - 5.4.3.1.
-The number of Student Reports created, disaggregated by school; - 5.4.3.2.
-The number of Student Reports shared with any outside entity, disaggregated by school and receiving entity; - 5.4.3.3.
-The number of Student Reports reviewed by the Legal Advisor for the School Department that did not meet the criteria specified in 5.1.1, disaggregated by school, and including the date of each incident, a description of each incident, the race, gender, age, and grade level of each student who is named in the report, the location of the incident, and whether the report was transmitted to BPD or to any other outside entity. - 5.4.3.4.
-The number of Student Reports written under section 5.1, disaggregated by school, including the date of the incident, a description of the incident including the justification for the creation of the report per Section 5.1.1, the type of report, the race, gender, age and grade of each student who is named in the report, the location of the incident, and whether the report was transmitted to BPD or to any other outside entities. - 5.4.4.
-The board will review the information provided under 5.4.3 and may request that BSP or District personnel respond to questions, either in writing or at a public meeting, relating to the information provided. - 5.4.5.
-The board shall review the information for patterns and compliance with this ordinance.
-It shall issue findings and report such findings to the City Council and School Committee on a quarterly basis. - 5.5.
-Accountability and Training - 5.5.1.
-All BSP officers and school administrators must receive training on this policy, and the training will be designed in collaboration with the Student Immigrant Movement and Boston Teachers Union's Unafraid Educators.
-The training will also be provided by the Central Office and not by individual schools.
-Training materials will be made publicly available. - 5.5.2.
-All BSP officers and BPS personnel, including school administrators, will sign an acknowledgment of responsibility for safeguarding student information under Section 5 of this ordinance, FERPA, and state student records law. - 5.5.3.
-All new BSP officers will receive training on the requirements of Section 5 of this ordinance as part of their orientation. - 5.5.4.
-All BSP officers must be trained every three years or at the discretion of
+5. The board shall review the information for patterns and compliance with this ordinance.
+It shall issue findings and report such findings to the City Council and School Committee on a quarterly basis.